tsaarni/reloading-keystore/docs/implementation-description.md

 While the first alternative may be used more often, it might not be the best alternative.
 Even if the interface seems very similar to `KeyStore` in the first sight, the scope of implementation can be very different.
 One may end up implementing TLS features, such as processing the TLS SNI extension.
-See `KeyManager` implementations from the JDK for [`NewSunX509`](https://github.com/openjdk/jdk17u/blob/master/src/java.base/share/classes/sun/security/ssl/X509KeyManagerImpl.java) and older [`SunX509`](https://github.com/openjdk/jdk17u/blob/master/src/java.base/share/classes/sun/security/ssl/SunX509KeyManagerImpl.java) algorithms for an idea about the scope.
+See `KeyManager` implementations from the JDK for [`NewSunX509`](https://github.com/openjdk/jdk17u/blob/master/src/java.base/share/classes/sun/security/ssl/X509KeyManagerImpl.java) to get an idea about the scope.

 The `KeyStoreSpi` is a service provider interface (an extension point) for implementing KeyStores - nothing more.
-It has a major benefit of working together with the existing KeyManagers, such as `NewSunX509`, making it possible to benefit from all of the features that existing KeyManagers provides out-of-the-box.
+It has a major benefit of working together with the existing KeyManagers, such as `NewSunX509`, making it possible to benefit from all of the features that existing KeyManagers provide out-of-the-box.

 ### Why use `NewSunX509` key manager?